 Listen to the podcast via our Stitcher page or with the Stitcher app.

 Mark Glaser is executive editor and publisher of MediaShift and Idea Lab.
 He is an award-winning writer and accidental entrepreneur, who has taken MediaShift from a one-person blog to a growing media company with events such as Collab/Space workshops and weekend hackathons; the weekly MediaShift podcast; and digital training, DigitalEd, in partnership with top journalism schools.
 You can follow him on Twitter @mediatwit.

 Jim Rutenberg was named media columnist for The New York Times in January 2016.
 He is also a contributor The New York Times Magazine.
 Mr. Rutenberg came to The Times from The New York Observer in 2000.
-He was a staff reporter and a stringer from for the New York Daily News.
-He was also a general assignment reporter at the New York Post.
+He was a staff reporter and a stringer for the New York Daily News.
+Prior to that, he was a general assignment reporter at the New York Post.

 Top News of the Week